A novice's guide to comprehending plumbing drains: How they function

 FAQ

-Avoid using chemical drain cleaners as they can cause damage to your drains and cause harm to the environment.
+It is recommended to stay clear of chemical drain cleaners as they may cause damage to your drains and cause harm to the environment.

-What can I tell if my plumbing drain is leaky?
+What can I tell when my plumbing drain is leaky?

-Do I take action if I smell foul from my drain?
+What should I do if I smell foul from my drain?